varun-TR/ML-fruit-knn-classifier/README.md

 This simple project demonstrates the prediction of fruits with KNN_algorithm.

-step1 : Make dataset by examining the features of fruits say apple i.e. mass,height,width,color etc this acts as feature extraction step2 : read the csv dataset step3 : use train_test_split to train the model with 75:25 dataset.
+step1 : Make dataset by examining the features of fruits say apple i.e. mass,height,width,color etc this acts as feature extraction \n step2 : read the csv dataset \n step3 : use train_test_split to train the model with 75:25 dataset.
 75% for training , 25% for testing.
         X_train : the description of features of fruits y_train : the label that acts as parameters to predict